Lion Philips

 Lion Philips (29 October 1794 – 28 December 1866) was a Dutch tobacco merchant.
-He is the grandfather of Gerard and Anton Philips of Philips Electronics, and was an gait financial supporter of Karl Marx.
+He is the grandfather of Gerard and Anton Philips of Philips Electronics, and was a financial supporter of Karl Marx.

 Early life and family

 Lion Philips was born in Zaltbommel, Netherlands.
 His parents were Benjamin Philips and Lea Hartog, who moved there from Veenendaal.
 He was the eldest of nine children; seven boys and two girls.
 Among his siblings, only he chose to stay in Zaltbommel; the others spread across the world to benefit their business.

 Lion married Sophie Pressburg from Nijmegen.
 Sophie's sister Henriëtte married German lawyer Heinrich Marx and was the mother of Karl Marx.
 Sophie and Lion had nine children, including August Philips, who was a lawyer and dean of the Amsterdam Bar Association; and banker Frederik Philips who, together with his son Gerard Philips, established the Philips Electronics Company, the first Dutch incandescent light company, in 1891.
 Gerard's younger brother Anton joined the company in 1912.